27 Jun Emergency Preparedness for Condo Dwellers: A Quick Guide

 If your condo building doesn’t have an emergency plan—and you’re not inclined to pitch one to them, which is always a great idea—it’s not too hard to build your own.

-Start with routes: If you need to get out of your unit during that Godzilla attack, how would you do it?
+Start with emergency exit routes: If you need to get out of your unit, how would you do it?
 Since elevators require power to operate—and units on high floors can’t rely on them during heavy weather—locate the stairwells, emergency exits, and alternate routes to get from your unit to the ground.
 Figure out two to three routes from your door to the outdoors, in case one is blocked in the event of a fire.
 The Ministry of Community Safety rather strongly discourages using an elevator if the fire alarm’s ringing, and for good reasons, so assume you’ll be taking the stairs.

 Secondly, make a list—if your building doesn’t provide one—of important emergency numbers, or property managers’ numbers to contact in case something goes wrong.
 Tack that up in a highly visible place—your fridge is a great choice—so that if problems arise, you can get in touch with emergency services, your concierge desk, your property manager’s emergency maintenance line, or whoever else might be appropriate to the task.